Free State Kitchen, No.1 Maryland St, Liverpool, L1 9DE – Visit Now

 The Free State element of Free State Kitchen is also evident in its menu.
 Almost everything it serves up is associated with a location on the Eastern Seaboard, from New England to Florida.
 There are sweetcorn fritters and crab cakes, both of which are sublimely seasoned with pinches of Old Bay, and a “Scooch” sandwich (“Baltimore’s No.1 sammy!”) which contains a selection of Italian deli meats, Prima Donna cheese, sweet peppers, roasted red pepper, olive oil and balsamic on a griddled ciabatta roll.
 And that’s before you get to the delicious Buffalo wings (arguably the best in the city), gigantic burgers and homemade pastrami.
 Then there are the desserts – think gigantic slabs of Key Lime Pie and ice cream sundaes that come swimming in hot fudge sauce and always have a cherry on top.

 Don’t forget that amazing garden.
 The grounds of a former convent, Free State Kitchen intends to use the space to host a range of fun activities throughout the summer months, from clam bakes and pie-eating competitions to children’s gardening classes and acoustic gigs.
-They’ve even brought in an old shipping container to use as a bar where they’ll dole out cocktails and craft beer to the fine people of Liverpool.
 With its gorgeous decor, friendly service and emphasis on fast food done well, Free State Kitchen is a lot more than just another burger bar.

 Services and FacilitiesFood and drink, large garden